digitoimistodude/air-reactions/README.md

 # Air Reactions

-A developer-friendly WordPress-plugin for adding customizable reactions (reactions, hearts, disreactions, shrugs or whatever you feel like) to your content.
+A developer-friendly WordPress-plugin for adding customizable reactions (likes, hearts, dislikes, shrugs or whatever you feel like) to your content.

 ## Usage